nohtyp/sensu-influxdb/README.md

 ---
 1. InfluxDB database has been created on the InfluxDB server
 2. Port is available for communication ("telnet/nc to port")
+3. The stats database is created on InfluxDB server

 ###### '/etc/sensu/handlers/metrics/influxdb-metrics.rb'